justinmk/notes/git_slides/slides.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 the basic data structure in git is the tree.[1]
-Git doesn’t store data as a series of changesets or differences.
+Git doesn't store data as a series of changesets or differences.
 TREE.

 commit object contains (basically a text file):
     pointer to a tree